 By Chris Olsen

 If you have more than a second, by all means, comment with an emoji or actual words!
-Share the post and shout out your friend who is running a successful company despite the odds that are stacked up against women business owners.
-Tag a friend or two or 10, to help raise awareness for this thing that your friend or family member is putting her heart and soul into every single day.
+Share the post and shout out your friend who is running a successful company despite the odds stacked up against women business owners.
+Tag a friend or two or 10 to help raise awareness for this thing that your friend or family member is putting her heart and soul into every single day.
 Post a photo of her products and a link to her website.
 Leave a favorable review to let the world know you think she’s a badass.
 None of these things cost a dime and make all the difference in the world to a small business owner.

-About the author: Chris Olsen is an author and broadcast media maven turned communications consultant.
-Through her work as a consultant, Chris realized her WHY—to support women-owned businesses in confidently communicating their purpose, setting them up for entrepreneurial success.
-She created My Founder Story as a platform for doing so.
+About the author: Chris Olsen is a radio veteran turned communications consultant, educator and author of “Whyography: Building a Brand Fueled by Purpose”.
+Through her work as a consultant partnering with startups, Chris realized her WHY—to support women-owned businesses in confidently communicating their purpose and impact, setting them up for entrepreneurial success.
+She created My Founder Story and Publish Her as platforms for doing so.